aharonh/pick-largest/README.md

     r(X) is constant almost surely
     "

-The problem is formulated as follows:
+The problem is re-formulated as follows:

     "
     Guessing which is larger.
 It is helpful to present this puzzle as a two-person, zerosum, win-lose game.
 The first player C chooses the numbers, while the second player G makes the guess after observing the number on one of the slips that was chosen at random.
 Player G wins if and only if she guesses correctly "

+And the winning strategy is called the threshold strategy:

     "
     The pure strategies of C are pairs (x 1 , x 2 ) of distinct real numbers.
-A mixed strategy of C is a pair of random variables (X 1 , X 2 ) such that P(X 1  = X 2 ) = 1.
-4 We restrict
+A mixed strategy of C is a pair of random variables (X 1 , X 2 ) such that P(X 1 != X 2 ) = 1.
+We restrict
     G’s pure strategies to threshold strategies.
 Each t in R represents the threshold strategy at which the player guesses that the observed number x is the larger if x ≥ t and is the smaller otherwise, independently of which slip she observes.
     "

 Using the proof above and several additional statements, it is shown that

+**Claim 1.** If G plays an arbitrary threshold strategy t against any pure strategy (x 1 , x 2 ) of C, then she

+- wins with probability 1/2 when either x , x < t or x , x ≥ t;
+- wins for sure when either x < t ≤ x or x < t ≤ x .

+**Claim 2.** The strategy Q guarantees that player G wins with probability higher than 1/2 against any pure strategy of C.

+**Claim 3.** There is no mixed strategy (X 1 , X 2 ) of C such that
+- P(X 1 > X 2 ) = P(X 2 > X 1 ) = 1/2;
+- each of X 1 and X 2 is independent of the events X 1 > X 2 and X 2 > X 1 .

 Running the Simulation
 ---